sous-chefs/redisio/README.md

 'syslogfacility         => 'local0',
 'save'                   => nil, - This attribute is nil but defaults to ['900 1','300 10','60 10000'], if you want to disable saving use an empty string
 'slaveof'                => nil,
-'job_control'            => 'initd', - options are 'initd' and 'upstart'
 'masterauth'             => nil,
 'slaveservestaledata'    => 'yes',
 'replpingslaveperiod'    => '10',